Shaken South Africans Clean Up After Deadly Unrest - UrduPoint

 More than 2,500 people have been arrested for various offences linked to the violence, including theft.

-The government said all but one of the suspected masterminds are still at large.
+The government said all but one of the suspected masterminds are at large.

 Ramaphosa admitted that his government was "poorly prepared for an orchestrated campaign of public violence, destruction and sabotage of this nature".